Academic Catalog

 Examines sociological methods commonly used in the study of the social world, as well as ethical and political issues related to the research process.
 Explores the various steps of research design, data collection (questionnaire construction, interviewing, observation, content analysis) and data analysis.
 May include an independently designed research project.

-Prerequisite: SOCI 100 and one SOCI electives
+Prerequisite: SOCI 100, one SOCI elective

 SOCI 351 Criminology3 cr